Massless Representations in Conformal Space and Their de Sitter Restrictions: Positive Energy Ladder Representations of Describing Massless Particles of Any Helicity

 Notably, this quantized parameter $\lambda$ plays a fundamental role in classifying the UPEIRs of $\mathfrak{u}(2,2)$, and will later be identified as the ``hilicity'' — the conformal analog of helicity — characterizing massless conformal particles in $4$ dimensions \cite{MT}.

-\begin{Remark}{ The fact that ${\mathcal{C}}_1$ assumes a fixed integer value in any IR of $\mathfrak{u}(2,2)$ reflects a deeper principle rooted in the representation theory of Lie groups, as outlined in the following steps: \begin{enumerate}[leftmargin=*] \item{The generator ${\mathcal{C}}_1$ lies in the center of $\mathfrak{u}(2,2)$, as it commutes with all elements of the algebra.}
+\begin{Remark}{ \textbf{(single-valuedness of the $\mathrm{U}(2,2)$ representation and integer eigenvalues of ${\mathcal{C}}_1$).} The fact that ${\mathcal{C}}_1$ assumes a fixed integer value in any IR of $\mathfrak{u}(2,2)$ reflects a deeper principle rooted in the representation theory of Lie groups, as outlined in the following steps: \begin{enumerate}[leftmargin=*] \item{The generator ${\mathcal{C}}_1$ lies in the center of $\mathfrak{u}(2,2)$, as it commutes with all elements of the algebra.}

 \item{By Schur's lemma, in any IR of $\mathfrak{u}(2,2)$, such a central operator must act as a scalar multiple of the identity.}

 \item{Therefore, in an IR of $\mathfrak{u}(2,2)$, all states are eigenstates of ${\mathcal{C}}_1$ with a fixed eigenvalue.}